t-coons/screwdriver/README.md

 Variable map is of type:

     VARIABLE_PAIR variableMap[size];
-A variable pair is what actually creates the linking and is of type
+A variable pair is what actually creates the linking and is of type:

     struct VARIABLE_PAIR {
       String variable;
       double* addr;
     }
 > Note: the variable pair can only link to an double currently.
-This is planned to by more dynamic with further updates
+This is planned to be more dynamic with further updates

 An example of this is: